ianic/tls.zig/readme.md

 ```

 When client receives certificate request from server during handshake it will respond with client certificates message build from provided certificate bundle and client certificate verify message where verify data is signed with client private key.

+If authentication is not provided client will respond with empty certificate message when server requests authentication (as specified in RFC).

 ### Logging tls session keys